Innovative Fishing Lures, Great for All Species.

 440nm = Blue

 The entire visible light spectrum ranges from 700nm(super bright red) to 400nm(blue-violet), this encompasses all shades, mixes & hues of the colors listed above.
-Beyond 700nm is the infrared spectrum and below 400nm brings us to the subject of this post, UV light, both of which are undetectable by our human eyes.
+Beyond 700nm is the infrared spectrum and below 400nm brings us to the subject of this post, Ultra Violet(UV) light, both of which are undetectable by our human eyes.

-Phew, now that we got all that out of the way and to keep this from being such a dry, statistic laden read, from here on I'll simply refer to the colors, just keep in mind that all the colors represent are a specific range of wavelengths that our brains interpret as those colors.
+Phew, now that we got all that scientifical stuff out of the way and to keep this from being such a dry, statistic laden read, from here on I'll simply refer to the colors, just keep in mind that all the colors represent are a specific range of wavelengths that our brains interpret as those colors.

 We humans, as large mammals, only have 3 color receptors in our eyes, able to detect red, green & blue, which make up lots of colors, but not all.
 (Many large carnivores like dogs & big cats only have 2 receptors, unable to see the color red, which is what fuels the “dogs are colorblind” myth, but I digress)

-As the sun’s rays reflect off of your lure, the light bouncing off of it will only travel so far before it’s filtered out depending on what color your lure reflects(remember this is how color is interpreted) To clarify, lures don’t just disappear underwater if you’re far enough away that the colored light is filtered out, they just appear black/greyish.
+Well, as the sun’s rays reflect off of your lure, the light bouncing off of it will only travel so far before it’s filtered out, depending on what color(s) your lure reflects(remember this is how color is interpreted)

-See how it appears bright yellow to our eyes, and then semi-miraculously completely changes to a bright pattern of spots when viewed through a camera designed to pick up Ultra Violet Light.
-Fish are able to see this, we are not, this is what our glows imitate!
+See how it appears bright yellow to our eyes, and then semi-miraculously completely changes to a bright pattern of violet spots when viewed through a Ultra Violet camera designed to pick up Ultra Violet Light.

 Pretty neat huh?